Francieli-S/Francieli-S/README.md

 Hi there👋, I'm Francieli!

-- 🔭 I’m currently working on a side project
+- 🔭 I am currently pursuing a Fullstack Engineering program that will conclude in February 2025, while also working on several projects.
-- 🌱 I am learning React, TypeScript, and testing
+- 🌱 I am learning various technologies, including TypeScript, PostgreSQL, RESTful APIs, testing, Docker, AWS, React, Next.js, and Redux, among other skills.
-- 💬 I speak English, Portuguese and nur ein bisschen Deutsch
+- 💬 I speak English, Portuguese, and nur ein bisschen Deutsch.
-- 🏠 I live in Berlin
+- 🏠 I live in Berlin.
-- 📌 I'm currently looking for a job or internship
+- 📌 I am currently seeking a job or internship starting in 2025.

 ##